I've Spent More Than 300 Hours in the Deep-Sea Twilight Zone

 I first caught the bug for diving in the mid 80s, when I was in high school in Brazil.
 I took part in the first SCUBA course offered in my hometown.
 When you dive for biology, the deeper you go, the more exciting stuff you find.
 So even when I was diving regular SCUBA, I was pushing the limits, going as deep as I could with the equipment I had, trying to graduate to the next level.
 When I was in Brazil, the technology wasn’t there, because we didn’t have the funding.
 What I do for a living now in California is a very specialized type of diving, so it’s hard to find a program that supports it.

 The training is specific for the rebreather unit.
 Rebreathers have been around forever.
 The first diving units were rebreathers, but they were never reliable.
 The military used pure oxygen rebreathers, which are efficient, but only up to a depth of six meters.
-At 120 metres, if you breath too much oxygen or too little, you’re dead, and we didn’t have reliable sensors until 20 years ago.
+At 400 feet, if you breath too much oxygen or too little, you’re dead, and we didn’t have reliable sensors until 20 years ago.

 With the rebreathers we use, when you exhale, no bubbles come out.
 Your breath goes back in, and there’s a filter that scrubs out the CO2.
 You keep breathing the same mix, over and over.
 It’s very efficient.
 The sensor constantly monitors the pressure of oxygen, and if you need more, it replaces it.
 The filter can work for about 10 hours.

 The Earth’s atmosphere is 79 percent nitrogen, 20 percent oxygen, and the remaining 1 percent is other gases.
 That’s what we normally put in our tanks.
 But nitrogen at that high pressure, the deeper you go, the more narcotic it gets.
 Nitrogen makes you drunk at that depth, and we don’t want to be impaired.
-At 30 metres, if you’re on a tank that has 79 percent nitrogen, it’s equivalent to consuming two or three glasses of wine.
-At 60 metres, it would be like drinking a whole bottle.
-At 90 metres, it would be five bottles.
+At 100 feet, if you’re on a tank that has 79 percent nitrogen, it’s equivalent to consuming two or three glasses of wine.
+At 200 feet, it would be like drinking a whole bottle.
+At 300 feet, it would be five bottles.
 That’s why we remove some of the nitrogen and use helium instead.

 A lot of people ask if there’s more pressure on the body at that depth, but no. Water doesn’t compress.
 I could sink to the bottom of Mariana Trench, and it would feel the same.
 It wouldn’t crush me.
 It’s the gas that compresses, and all of the problems come from that.